 It’s not a stretch, since panels, hardware, and accessories readily lend themselves to other cabinetry and general home improvement work.

-click image to zoomKCD Software's Cabinet/Closet Designer KCD Software's Cabinet/Closet Designer is a versatile and robust application, capable of complex projects such as this combination entertainment center and office.
 One shop, a Closet Factory franchise near Virginia Beach, VA, even built an entire house (with 14 closets or other home storage projects) as a marketing effort.
 He won gold awards for the project.

 Recent months have also seen several examples of cabinet-making companies crossing into the closet business.

 While examples abound, Greenberg Casework Co.
 Inc., a South Beloit, IL, cabinetry and millwork shop profiled in July 2012 CWB, is a striking one.